Ducks

 Heartbreak from the loss of a pet duck… and lessons learned

 In Svetlana’s case, we’d been feeding our ducks an organic whole grain mix food rather than a crumble or pellet.
-As it turns out, unlike our other ducks, Svetlana was only picking out her favorite parts of the mix (corn) and leaving the rest.
+Unlike our other ducks, Svetlana was only picking out her favorite parts of the mix, corn, and leaving the rest.
 Thus her body wasn’t getting the nutrition it needed to produce or lay hard-shelled eggs.
+As a result, she started laying soft-shelled eggs and eventually became egg-bound, a serious medical condition wherein eggs get stuck in the oviduct and begin to get backed up.

 Then we switched our flock to a pelleted feed, using the standard approach of giving them 100% layer/breeder feed as soon as they started laying eggs.
 We hoped to switch them to maintainer feed as soon as they stopped laying eggs, but they almost never stopped laying eggs (unless we forced them to go broody).